 MasterShield can be installed on gutters hung with straps, but these systems cannot be completely enclosed.
 Since MasterShield relies on the system being completely enclosed in order to remain debris-free, we cannot warranty installations done in this manner.

 Yes.
-Our dealer will make every effort to mirror the pitch of the roof to optimize the installation where they can.
+Our dealer will make every effort to mirror the pitch of the roof to optimise the installation where they can.
 If they can’t, the system may require a little more maintenance, as it will tend to sit flatter than is optimal.

 MasterShield must be pitched with the roof, often requiring gutter adjustment, and installations must meet certain criteria so as not to void roof manufacturer’s warranties.
 Therefore, we require that it be installed by a dealer or licensed contractor.
-All dealers are independently owned and operated and are solely responsible for correct installation of the system.
+All dealers are independently owned and operated and are solely responsible for the correct installation of the system.

 While it’s not often seen, if excessive amounts of moss, lichen, tree sap or pine resin tend to build up on your roof, the exposed surface of the system may require periodic maintenance to prevent organic build-up and minor runoff.
 Your dealer will often note this if they see conditions like this present at your home.
 Copper or zinc strips installed above the gutter can kill moss, mold and mildew spores which might otherwise find their way onto the product.
 New or very old roofs, or roof shingles that have been cut or torn, may cause roof tar to leak onto the system.
-In such cases the exposed surface of the system may require a simple spot cleaning with a recommended cleansing product to eliminate any tar residue.
+In such cases, the exposed surface of the system may require a simple spot cleaning with a recommended cleaning product to eliminate any tar residue.

 MasterShield features a unique patented filtration membrane.
 Do not allow paint or waterproofing chemicals to contact the system, as they may damage the membrane and void your warranty.
 If you are uncertain about any products you plan to use around MasterShield, please contact your dealer for assistance.

 If your roof or gutters must be repaired or replaced, contact your MasterShield dealer for system removal and reinstallation.
-Never permit unauthorized contractors (painters, roofers, etc.) to adjust or tamper with your system.
+Never permit unauthorised contractors (painters, roofers, etc.) to adjust or tamper with your system.
 If a ladder must be placed up against your home, do not lean the ladder up against the gutters.
 This can damage the system and may void your warranty.

 MasterShield is priced comparably to other rain gutter cover systems.
-Fill out our Free Inspection request form or call 1-877-532-3627 to have an authorized MasterShield representative provide you with a quote for your home.
+Fill out our Free Inspection request form or call 1-877-532-3627 to have an authorised MasterShield representative provide you with a quote for your home.

-Because we back MasterShield with our written warranty, we require that it be installed to our specifications by an authorized dealer.
+Because we back MasterShield with our written warranty, we require that it be installed to our specifications by an authorised dealer.
 MasterShield must be pitched with the roof, often requiring gutter adjustment, and installations must meet certain criteria so as not to void roof manufacturer’s warranties.
-Our dealers’ installers are trained on rain carrying systems and gutter protection, and must meet our standards to make sure they give you the best possible service.
+Our dealers’ installers are trained on rain carrying systems and gutter protection and must meet our standards to make sure they give you the best possible service.
 All our dealers are independently owned and operated.